Circumventing shortcuts in audio-visual deepfake detection datasets with unsupervised learning: Modeling real data for deepfake detection

 \subsection{Further analysis}

 \mypar{Ablation of \ours components.} Here we analyze the impact of various design choices on the performance of the \ours method.
-Specifically, we investigate the following: i) removing feature normalization; ii) reducing the training set size from 45,000 to 8,782 samples (the real ones from the \ourssup train set); iii) using mean score pooling instead of log-sum-exp; iv) extracting features with the AV-HuBERT checkpoint pretrained on LRS3 only instead of LRS3 and VoxCeleb2; v) using a linear layer instead of MLP.
+Specifically, we investigate the following: 1) removing feature normalization; 2) reducing the training set size from 45,000 to 8,782 samples (the real ones from the \ourssup train set); 3) using mean score pooling instead of log-sum-exp; 4) extracting features with the AV-HuBERT checkpoint pretrained on LRS3 only instead of LRS3 and VoxCeleb2; 5) using a linear layer instead of MLP.
 Results are shown in Table \ref{tab:unsupervised_ablations}.
-All ablations lead to a decrease in performance with the exception of mean score pooling for FakeAVCeleb.
-This is expected, however, since fake videos in FakeAVCeleb are manipulated at every frame, while AV-Deepfake1M has only locally-manipulated fake videos.
+All ablations lead to a decrease in performance with the exception of mean score pooling for FakeAVCeleb and AVLips.
+This is expected, however, since fake videos in FakeAVCeleb and AVLips are manipulated at every frame, while AV-Deepfake1M has only locally-manipulated fake videos.

+\mypar{Impact of VoxCeleb2 pretraining.} Both FakeAVCeleb and AV1M datasets use VoxCeleb2 as their source dataset.
+Can there be a data leakage from AV-HuBERT VoxCeleb2 features to these datasets?
+We evaluate on a dataset that is not using VoxCeleb2, AVLips \cite{liu2024lips}.
+We observe that VoxCeleb2 features perform better even on this dataset, suggesting that these features are simply stronger than LRS3 features.
+This is may be explained by the size of VoxCeleb data (about four times larger than LRS3) and is in line with the results on other downstream tasks (e.g., lip reading \cite{shi2022learning}).

-\mypar{Analysis of \ourssup architecture.} We investigate how a simpler architecture impacts the supervised model.
-To this end, we train a linear layer on top of AV-HuBERT representations instead of the MLP network.
-We see in Table \ref{tab:supervised_architecture} that this modification has little impact on both FakeAVCeleb and AV-Deepfake1M.
-Unlike the unsupervised case, when a linear layer was too weak to learn, in the supervised case, a linear layer performs almost on par with the MLP.
-The largest difference between the MLP and the linear layer can be observed when training on FakeAVCeleb and testing on AV-Deepfake1M.
-With a linear layer, the performance drop from untrimmed to the trimmed AV-Deepafake1M is $21\%$ (from $85.1$ to $67.1$), while with a MLP, the drop is $28\%$ (from $88.8$ to $63.3$).
+\mypar{Analysis of \ourssup architecture.} We investigate how a simpler alignment network impacts the supervised model.
+To this end, we train a linear layer on top of the AV-HuBERT representations instead of the MLP network.
+In Table~\ref{tab:supervised_architecture}, we observe that unlike the unsupervised case where a linear layer was too weak to learn, here a linear layer performs as well or even better than the MLP.
+The largest difference between the MLP and then linear layer is observed when training on FakeAVCeleb and testing on AV-Deepfake1M.
+With a linear layer, the performance drop from untrimmed to trimmed AV-Deepafake1M is $19.3\%$ (from $85.9\%$ to $66.6\%$ AUC), while with an MLP, the drop is $5.4\%$ (from $69.0\%$ to $63.6\%$ AUC).